yona-lang/homepage/docs/features/syntax.md

 * **Alias**: what would be a variable in other languages, but cannot have its value modified during program execution.
 Once set, this __alias__, or a __name__, always contains the same original value.

 * **Pattern**: an expected shape of a value.
 If the value "matches" this pattern, then this value can also be deconstructed onto it.
 For instance a pattern can be a first element of a list and the rest.
 The first element can be also assigned to an alias (or the rest), provided that the value matched this pattern.
-Patterns can be nested and serve as a builidng blocks for describing data structure for matching and extracting values.
+Patterns can be nested and serve as a building blocks for describing data structure for matching and extracting values.
 Patterns may be as simple as an alias - that is also a pattern in a way.
 An alias will be matched if an only it is a new name, that was not previously assigned, or if it was, then only if the value is the same as the one previously assigned to it.

 * **Guard**: guards are additional conditions that may be applied to patterns, that otherwise couldn't be expressed using pattern syntax.
 Typical example might be a function call to determine a type of a value for example.